 - Ice cubes.

-- Place the raspberries in a blender and pulse to puree.
-Place a fine-mesh sieve over a medium-size pitcher and pour the puree into the sieve, straining to remove the seeds.
+- Place the raspberries in a blender and pulse to purée.
+Place a fine-mesh sieve over a medium-size pitcher and pour into the sieve, straining to remove the seeds.

 - Add the wine, triple sec, orange juice, POM, lemon juice, simple syrup and fruit to the pitcher and mix together.
 Refrigerate for 4 to 6 hours.
 When ready to serve, add the ice, taste, and add more lemon juice or syrup, as necessary.